Benefits, Types, and Treatment

 ?
 How are veneers placed?

 - First, the teeth need to be prepared for the veneers, meaning some tooth structure will need to be gently removed.
 This prevents the veneers from appearing too bulky.
-Patients can use a local anesthetic and/or sedation during the tooth preparation, but should be aware that many patients experience little to no pain during this process.
+Patients can use a local anesthetic during the tooth preparation, but should be aware that many patients experience little to no pain during this process.

 - Impressions will also be taken, and the patient will have the opportunity to make decisions about the size, shape, and shade of the veneers.